-Refer to the following figure for a graphical representation of the PXI Express backplane in this system.
+Refer to the following figure for a graphical representation of the PXI Express backplane in this system, with modules overlaid in some slots.
+The highlighted areas over the PXI Express connectors indicate on which slots the modules connect to the backplane.